Rdbaker/GameCenter/skate/source/includes/_intro.md

 Each response will be JSON formatted.
 The object will contain `data` and `meta`.
 Data will contain the data requested, or information about the action performed.
 Meta is information about the response itself.
-See the meta section for more info.
-TODO link.
+See the [meta section](#meta) for more info.
 All example responses in the rest of this document will show the `data` object and not the full response object.

 ##API Key